garylli/LeetCode/Problems/Container with Most Water.md

 than the hours it may have took me if I continued to impose unrealistic runtime expectations on myself.
 Although it only ran faster than 68% of the other solutions, it was a much quicker solution and optimizing it further would be easy.

 Note to self: Get a solution down.
-It doesn't matter what the fuck it is, just get one down.
+It doesn't matter what it is, just get one down.
 Most of the time your solutions are better than you think.